Simple Room Design Tips for Student Life and Study

 Decorate Smart

-Personal Touches That Don’t Scream Chaos
+Personal Touches That Do Not Scream Chaos

 Tech Setup Tips That Won’t Fry Your Brain or Your Cords

-Cord Management Is Real
+Cord Management is Real

 Create a Charging Station